Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 Spiritual awakenings happen as a natural product of your Soul evolving, expanding, and maturing.
 Just as everything in life grows, so too does our connection with our Souls.

-While the spiritual awakening process can feel painful and disturbing at first, it ultimately helps you to live a more meaningful life.
+While the spiritual awakening process can feel painful and disturbing at first, it ultimately helps you to break through illusion and find out who you truly are.
 The sensation that your life doesn’t make sense anymore is the product of having all of your former beliefs, desires, and paradigms challenged and often disproven.
 This is traumatic, but a necessary part of your expansion.

-You might be curious to know what activates spiritual awakenings.
+You might be curious to know what activates a spiritual awakening.

 The answer is that innumerable circumstances can trigger this process!
 There really is no one answer.